gubaruch/Data-mesh-util/README.md

 now go to the search bar and search for **Lakeformation**.

 we will now  provide datalake admin rights to the user we have just created .

+choose **add me first** .

 click on the left side under Premissions on **Administrative roles and tasks** then click on **Choose administrators.**